LowPolyPhosphorus/pfp/README.md

 --

 Just set a SLACK_TOKEN and a REDIS_URL to your .env, upload some images, and you should be good to go!
+For the automatic pfp changing, you should setup a service like Uptime.com to ping /api/set-profile every 5-10 minutes.

 You should also change the website in /pages.